Necrolesian/morrowind-mod-list/list.md

 By default, the blacklist contains only two lights that are ubiquitous in exteriors around Vvardenfell's coasts.
 I blacklist most unnatural lights (everything not mentioned below), but there are certain lights or categories of lights that you might not want to blacklist:

-**Mod-added lights**: A few mods on this list, such as Glowing Atronachs and TLAD's interior daylight plugin, add meshless lights, and these lights will appear on the list of available lights after you install those mods.
+**Mod-added lights**: A few mods on this list, such as Glowing Atronachs, add meshless lights, and these lights will appear on the list of available lights after you install those mods.
 You probably won't want to blacklist any of the mod-added lights.

 **Anything starting with "bc mushroom"**: These lights are responsible for the glow surrounding the mushrooms in the Bitter Coast (and other locations where these plants are).
 I very much like the glow-in-the-dark mushrooms (in fact later we'll install a whole mod, Graphic Herbalism Lighting, relating to them), so I don't blacklist these lights.